Top 10 Online and Mobile Note Taking apps

 2016.
 Google Keep gets support for #labels (hashtags)

-Note-taking app Google Keep intriduced a new way to organize and categorize notes, and now it’s as easy as using a #hashtag.
-This should help you keep track of to-do lists for a #trip or a collect your favorite #recipes, for example.
-Besides, the app now provides a Chrome extension that allows to add webpages to the notebook quickly.
-Just click the Keep badge to add a site’s link to a note, or select some text or an image and create a new note from the right-click menu.
+The note-taking app Google Keep has introduced a convenient way to organize and categorize notes using #hashtags.
+This new feature enables users to easily keep track of various items, such as to-do lists for a #trip or a collection of favorite #recipes.
+Additionally, the app now offers a Chrome extension that allows users to swiftly add webpages to their notebooks.
+With a simple click on the Keep badge, users can add a link to a note from any website, or they can create a new note directly from the right-click menu by selecting text or an image.

 2016.
 Microsoft makes it easy to switch from Evernote to OneNote

-Microsoft released a new tool that makes it easier for Evernote users to make the transition to rival application OneNote, a part of the Microsoft Office suite.
-The “OneNote Importer tool,” as the software is called, aims to address the switching costs that can hold back users from making a move to a competing platform.
-Microsoft even goes for the hard sell here, reminding OneNote potential customers that the app is free on all devices, while Evernote Premium is a $50 per year product.
-For now the tool is running only on Windows, the version for Mac users is already in the works and will be released in the “coming months.”
+Microsoft has introduced a new tool designed to simplify the transition from Evernote to its rival application OneNote, which is part of the Microsoft Office suite.
+Known as the "OneNote Importer tool," this software aims to address the challenges and associated costs that often deter users from switching to a competing platform.
+Microsoft takes a persuasive approach by highlighting that OneNote is available for free across all devices, while Evernote Premium is a paid product costing $50 per year.
+Currently, the tool is only compatible with Windows, but a version for Mac users is actively being developed and is expected to be released in the upcoming months.
+Please note that while the HTML tags and links were retained, they may not be properly rendered in this plain text format.

 2014.
 Evernote rolls out built-in chat